ManiacMaxo/cloud-storage/README.md

 # Cloud Storage

-File browser made in React with Express backend
+File browser made with NextJS

 Host files for easy access from any web server